rsc-cis133DA-in-v12/CIS133DA-L8-Project-Template/README.md

     2. This will only be used once in your code, therefore use an appropriate unique identity.
 5. Within the navigation bar, do the following:
     1. Apply a class to the "About" link element called: **active**.
     2. Change the link text for the third link to `Book an Appointment`.
-Apply a class to this item called: **right**
+Apply a class to this menu item called: **right**.
+Be sure to apply the class to the list item, not just the link.
 6. Within the main section, create an **aside** element.
 7. Within the aside element, do the following:
     1. Display the image of the city of Phoenix provided to you in the repo.
 Set the width of the image to 150px.
 (You will be modifying this later, but for now, this will allow you to view the image on your page.)